Southern resident orcas: Sounds

+Echolocation

+Echolocation in an orca was first described by William E. Schevill and William A. Watkins in their study of the J Pod orca Moby Doll.

+The orca produces vocalizations inside the blowhole, its nose.
+Echolocation clicks are anatomically reflected forwards, and focused and directed by fats in the melon.
+The orca's anatomy is adapted to hearing underwater rather than in air.
+Incoming sounds, including echoes, are collected by the lower mandible, which functions as the orca's outer ear.
+The remaining parts of the two ears, in the auditory bullae, are connected to the rear of the lower mandible.
+Inside the lower mandible, sound travels through wide fat pads acting as ear canals, reaching the orca's version of eardrums, bony tympanic plates, which vibrate in response.
+From there, sound data are transmitted through the middle and inner ears to the brain, which is able to resolve echoes into information.

 Dialect

 Cetacean cultures are marked by socially-determined vocal traditions.
-Toothed whales, including killer whales, are known for large brains and complex social structure with correspondingly complex vocal communication systems.
+Toothed whales, including orcas, are known for large brains and complex social structure with correspondingly complex vocal communication systems.

-Some vocalizations produced by southern residents are unrepeated, but the majority are repetitions of the same calls that have been produced for many years in that social group.
+Some vocalizations produced by southern residents are unrepeated, but the majority are repetitions of the same calls that have been produced for many years in a specific social group.
 These distinct and traditional calls are referred to as discrete, or stereotyped calls.
 Each southern resident pod's set of discrete calls is their dialect.

 The three southern resident pods share some calls with one another, and also have unique calls.
 Together, the three pods form a clan, J-Clan.
 Clans share no calls with other clans.
 Thus the three clans of northern resident orcas and the single southern resident clan share no calls.

-Among killer whales born and observed in captivity, calves at first babbled without making the discrete calls of adults.
-The calves gradually began to make the calls their mother made, but never made the calls of other, unrelated whales.
+Among orcas born and observed in captivity, calves at first babbled without making the discrete calls of adults.
+The calves gradually began to make the calls their mother made, but never made the calls of other, unrelated orcas.
 In the wild, juvenile southern residents use only their matrilineal pod's dialect, including a limited number of vocalizations shared with other pods.
-Southern residents do not make the calls particular to a different pod's dialect even though southern resident pods frequently mix with the other pods in the clan and the whales could in theory learn the other pods' calls.
-"It may well be that dialects are used by the whales as acoustic indicators of group identity and membership, which might serve to preserve the integrity and cohesiveness of the social unit."
+Southern residents do not make the calls unique to a different pod's dialect even though southern resident pods frequently mix with the other pods in the clan and the orcas could in theory learn the other pods' calls.
+Discussing the function of resident orca dialects, researchers John Ford, Graeme Ellis and Ken Balcomb wrote, "It may well be that dialects are used by the whales as acoustic indicators of group identity and membership, which might serve to preserve the integrity and cohesiveness of the social unit."